Mike-Aniki/Aniki-ReMake/README.md

 ![screenshot03](screenshot03.png)
 __________________________________________________________________________

-To fully enjoy this theme, please follow the configuration instructions :
+To fully utilize this theme, follow these setup instructions :

+- Remove the startup warning message:
+	1.Open the zip file from the folder [Aniki Theme\Theme Option\4.Main No Warning Message].
+	2.Extract its contents into the main theme folder.
+	3.You can now adjust the cover size as you like.

 - To change the theme layout: In the theme folder, you'll find a folder called "Theme Option".
 Simply copy the "view" folder (from the corresponding zip file) into the main theme folder.